Lake Norman: Lake Norman State Park

 Duke Power Company donated 1,328 acres of land that eventually became Lake Norman State Park in September 1962.
 Since then, the park has been a hub for recreation on the lake.
 Facilities include 30.5 miles of mountain biking/hiking/running trails by the name of the Itusi Trail, the Lakeshore Trail at 5 miles long dedicated to hiking and running only, a 125-yard beach for swimming that is open April 1- October 31, and dock facility that is utilized for both boating and fishing.
 Use of the docks and boat ramps is free, but a fee of $5 is required for use of the swimming beach.
 Other facilities include a seasonal campground with 32 sites and kitchen facilities as well as restrooms and a fireplace available for rent, making the Park an accessible and reasonable option for activities and events.

-Visitors to Lake Norman increased by nearly 50,000 between 2016 and 2017, with 962,000 visitors to the park in 2017.
-The park is one of 12 state parks to have more than 750,000 visitors in a year (there are 39 state parks in the North Carolina).
+Visitors to Lake Norman State Park increased by nearly 50,000 between 2016 and 2017, reaching 962,000 annual visitors in 2017.
+The park is one of 12 state parks in North Carolina to receive more than 750,000 visitors in a single year.
 According to park Superintendent Greg Schneider, people often visit the park in an attempt to reconnect with nature.

 Lake Norman State Park holds a rich ecological history.
 Throughout the 18th, 19th, and part of the 20th century, the land surrounding Lake Norman consisted of cultivated fields.
 It was not until the mid 20th century that forests, mostly consisting of Pine trees, began to form through intentional planting as well as natural expansion.
 However, an infestation of Southern Pine Beetles decimated the Pine forests, leaving hardwoods such as Hickory and Dogwood trees to be the main presence.
 Today, Pine trees can only be found in small patches throughout the park.

 The park is home to vast amounts of other wildlife as well, including over 35 species of mammals and a variety of amphibians.
-Park Superintendent Gregory Schneider regards the mammals in the park in the park as abundant and active, stating, "White-tailed deer and eastern grey squirrel are readily visible from the park roads" and "Coyotes can often be heard yipping and howling during the evening hours."
+Park Superintendent Gregory Schneider regards the mammals in the park as abundant and active, stating, "White-tailed deer and eastern grey squirrel are readily visible from the park roads" and "Coyotes can often be heard yipping and howling during the evening hours."
 Frogs and turtles can be seen regularly, as they inhabit the wetlands along the park's shores.
 There are also a variety of snakes, including the venomous Copperhead, living near the shores, but they often go unseen.
 The park's birdlife consists of both residential and migratory birds, such as geese and mallards.
 Red-tailed hawks as well as wild turkey also reside in and around the park.